Dean Ruck creates “Ourglass” ~ Houston Sculpture Exhibit

 One of their collaborative efforts was in the Fifth Ward community of Houston.

 Their creations stand for a time drawing crowds of people who may never have visited the inside of an art museum before being demolished only to remain in people’s memories, photos or some YouTube videos.

 Both artists relish that aspect of bringing art to people in public settings.
 Below is an even closer look at that Fifth Ward Jam house both inside and out.

-Transforming a wide variety of reclaimed materials into imaginative forms is of great interest to artist Dean Ruck.
-Many of his works are impermanent and short lived while others have been preserved in museum settings.
+Transforming a wide variety of reclaimed materials into original forms is of great interest to artist Dean Ruck.
+Many of his works are impermanent and short-lived while others have been preserved in museum settings.